What Is Shadow IT? (And How to Avoid the Risks)

 However, the greatest concern is that Shadow IT leaves a company vulnerable to security breaches.
 Gartner estimates, “By 2020, one-third of successful attacks experienced by enterprises will be on data located in shadow IT resources, including shadow Internet of Things.”

 Most security breaches happen because of employee negligence.
 And with more and more people on-boarding their own platforms without IT testing, supervision, and approval, the risk of breaches only increase.

 How to Reduce Shadow IT (4 Steps)

 To fix any problem, you have to look at why it happens.
 In a perfect world, IT departments would have plenty of resources to rapidly address requests and keep up.
 Except, they don’t.
-Requests, tickets, and maintained tasks form huge bottlenecks in IT departments.
-They run slow and inefficient.
+Requests, tickets, and maintained tasks from huge bottlenecks in IT departments.
+They run slow and inefficiently.
 As a result, shadow IT happens.